-A common formula employs a multiplier (explained in detail below) and your medical expenses to come up with an estimate of non-economic damages (money for your pain and suffering).
-This figure is added to your economic losses (medical bills, property damage, and lost income) to get to a dollar amount from which you can negotiate.
+A common formula employs a multiplier (explained in detail below) and your medical expenses to come up with an estimate of non-economic damages (which includes money for your "pain and suffering").
+This figure is added to your economic losses (medical bills, property damage, and lost income) to get to a dollar amount from which you can start to negotiate.
 This is what the calculator below can help you achieve.

-There are many factors that go into determining a settlement amount for a personal injury case, and this calculation is just the start.
-Talk to an attorney about the details of your case before making any settlement demands.
-You can connect with a lawyer directly from this page for free.
+There are many factors that go into determining a settlement amount for an injury case, and this calculation is just the start.
+It might be a good idea to talk to a personal injury attorney about the details of your case before making any settlement demands.

 After you enter your numbers and click "Calculate," the two dollar figures you see above the "Your Total Settlement Estimate" field represent the two main types of damages that arise in the majority of injury cases: economic losses (called "special" damages) and non-economic losses (called "general" damages).
 In any injury-related insurance claim, or even a personal injury lawsuit filed in civil court, the losses suffered by the person who has been injured can be placed into one of these two categories.